Communication Sciences and Disorders - BA

 Earn a Bilingual Certification

-Spanish-speaking students can earn a Communication and Learning Disorders degree with dual-language emphasis through the Biliterate Certificate Program.
+Spanish-speaking students can earn a Communication Sciences and Disorders degree with dual-language emphasis through the Biliterate Certificate Program.
 Students take specialized Spanish classes and fulfill a portion of their major requirements by taking courses taught in Spanish.
 Earning the certificate signifies that a student is proficient in both English and Spanish.

 National Association Membership

-Communication and Learning Disorders students have the opportunity to join the National Student Speech Language Hearing Association (NSSLHA).
-Sponsored by the Communication and Learning Disorders Department, NSSLHA is a pre-professional membership association for students interested in the study of communication disorders.
+Communication Sciences and Disorders students have the opportunity to join the National Student Speech Language Hearing Association (NSSLHA).
+Sponsored by the Communication Sciences and Disorders Department, NSSLHA is a pre-professional membership association for students interested in the study of communication disorders.
 The association strives to build a closer affiliation between students and professionals in the field of communication disorders.
 Students in NSSLHA participate in various events that benefit the San Antonio community.